-Pay Governance interviewed members of the company's management regarding the company's compensation practices and provided the committee market data on long-term incentive compensation programs utilized by our peer companies.
-Pay Governance used the same peer companies as the company's prior independent compensation consultant, Compensia.
-Based on Pay Governance's assessment and recommendations regarding changes to the company's long-term incentive compensation program structure, the Compensation Committee implemented a new long-term incentive compensation program.
+Implementation of New Long-Term Incentive Compensation Program Awards incentive compensation program structure, the Compensation Committee implemented a new long-term incentive compensation program.
 The initial awards were made under this new program in May 2017.
-Due to the extended design and implementation period for the new long-term incentive compensation program, the initial awards granted under the program were granted following the end of fiscal year 2017 but have vesting terms and performance objectives, as applicable, that take fiscal year 2017 into account to compensate such officers for their service during fiscal 2017 while the new program was being considered by the Compensation Committee, The new program consists of a mix of the following:
+Due to the extended design and implementation period for the new long-term incentive compensation program, the initial awards granted under the program were granted following the end of fiscal year 2017 but have vesting terms and performance objectives, as applicable, that take fiscal year 2017 into account to compensate such officers for their service during fiscal 2017 while the new program was being considered by the Compensation Committee.
+Awards for fiscal year 2018 service were issued in June 2017.
+The program consists of a mix of the following: